-Merlin Entertainments’ Legoland Florida Resort unveils new Skytacular drone show for Halloween!
+Merlin Entertainments’ Legoland Florida Resort unveils new Skytacular Drone Show for Halloween!

 WINTER HAVEN, Fla. — Halloween is just around the corner and LEGOLAND Florida Resort is introducing a brand-new Monster Skytacular drone aerial show!
-Get ready to party with your favorite LEGO monsters this fall when Brick-or-Treat presents Monster Party returns each weekend on Saturdays and Sundays from September 14 through October 27, with a special opening day on Friday the 13th.
+Get ready to party with your favorite LEGO monsters this fall when Brick-or-Treat presents Monster Party returns on select Saturdays and Sundays from September 14 through October 27.
+Plus, don’t miss our special opening day on Friday, September 13th.
 This Halloween-themed bonus day gives you even more time to enjoy the festivities!

 This kid-friendly event is the only time of year where guests can meet the Park’s exclusive LEGO monster characters, indulge in our exclusive limited-time food and beverage offerings, enjoy special immersive Halloween shows and go trick-or-treating to collect loads of candy.
 It’s the ultimate kids’ Halloween celebration, packed with awesome entertainment and attractions.